moliver28/research-handbook/content/handbook/engineering/development/dev/create/editor-extensions/ownership.md

 ## Context

 Multiple groups contribute to features exposed through our editor extensions.
 This can create ambiguity regarding ownership and maintenance responsibilities.
 This document outlines an agreed-upon approach for consistent ownership attribution, aligning expectations and improving efficiency among all involved parties.

+Owning a system part means being responsible for feature development, bug-fixes, and general maintenance of the affected part.
+Ideally, a team has maintainers in the system part they own to be more independent of the editor extensions team, but this is not a strict requirement.

 ## System overview